klaudiosinani/hyper-pokemon/readme.md

 ## Available Themes

-You can view all the available themes [here](https://klauscfhq.github.io/hyper-pokemon).
+You can preview in detail all of the available themes [here](https://klauscfhq.github.io/hyper-pokemon).

 #### Pokémon Types

-> List of all available Pokémon types

 <details>
-<summary>Pokémon Types</summary>
+<summary>List of all available Pokémon Types.</summary>

 <br/>